Metaswitch/clearwater-readthedocs/Manual Install.md

 *   edit `/etc/clearwater/cluster_settings` file on each node to contain a single line of the form `servers=<Sprout IP address:11211>,<Sprout IP address:11211>,...` ensuring the order of the IP addresses is identical on each node
 *   force Sprout to reload its configuration with `sudo service sprout reload`.

-### Setting up S-CSCF configuration

-If I-CSCF functionality is enabled, then you will need to set up the S-CSCF configuration.
-S-CSCF configuration is stored in the s_cscf.json file in `/etc/clearwater` on each sprout node.
-The file stores the configuration of each S-CSCF, their capabilities, and their relative weighting and priorities.

-The file is in stored in JSON format, an example is:

-    {
-       "s-cscfs" : [
-           {   "server" : "sip:<sprout_domain>:5052;transport=TCP",
-               "priority" : 0,
-               "weight" : 100,
-               "capabilities" : [<comma separated capabilities]
-           }
-       ]
-    }

 ### Clustering Homestead and Homer